LineRunner17/python-lsdyna_encrypt/README.md

 At the moment this script is not yet available at PyPi.
 The plan is to make it available there eventually.
 For now, just download the script from its Github repo.It will definitely be distributed as a PyPi package once the package grows and does not contain just one file.

-## Issues & Ideas
+## Issues, Ideas, Getting Help & Feedback

 Feel free to submit any issues or ideas for enhancement on the github page: https://github.com/LineRunner17/python-lsdyna_encrypt
-If you want to contact me directly: python.dyna@gmail.com
+If you want to contact me directly via: python.dyna@gmail.com or [LinkedIn](https://www.linkedin.com/in/julian-junglas)

 ## Roadmap